 Step 2 – Ensure Non-Cash Accounts are Balanced

 One of the categories in the financial settings is Non-Cash.
-Since the statement of cashflows identifies cashflows Non-Cash accounts will be adjusted out of the report, however, if the sum of the Non-Cash accounts do not balance to zero (equal debits and credits) then the net cashflows will not balance with the opening and closing bank.
-To ensure a balanced report, we must first ensure all nominated Non-Cash accounts balance.
-Generally, this is simply a case of ensuring each account has a matching pair.
-For example, depreciation expense should have a matching accumulated depreciation account nominated.
+Since the statement of cashflows identifies cashflows, these accounts are excluded.
+However, if the sum of the Non-Cash accounts does not balance to zero (equal debits and credits) then the net cashflows in the report will not balance with the opening and closing bank.

 Step 3 – Create Account Tree for Summarising